dougvk/TRIH-rss-ingest/Tagging-Episodes-Framework.md

 Episode Tagging Taxonomy and Track Suggestions

-This document offers a two–layer approach to organizing the episodes.
+This document offers a multi–layer approach to organizing the episodes.
 The first section provides a taxonomy of broad thematic categories (tags) that cut across series and standalone episodes.
 The second section proposes up to 20 “tracks” – curated guided paths that group episodes sharing a common narrative or subject matter.
+An episode can have multiple tags and tracks.

 1. Thematic Tagging for Episodes